 Quick Shrimp Gumbo with Andouille Sausage

-I was thinking about how I want to have quick-cooking ingredients and quick dishes.
-I thought it would be fun to combine both some shellfish and sausage.
-It occurred to me that I had never in my life made gumbo, which I was pretty sure sometimes had both shrimp and sausage.
+I was thinking about how I want to have quick-cooking ingredients and quick dishes for busy weeknights.
+I thought it would be fun to combine both some shellfish and sausage because fully cooked sausage like andouille and shrimp are such quick-cooking ingredients.
+It also occurred to me that I had never in my life made gumbo, which I was pretty sure sometimes had both shrimp and sausage.
 I did some research to find out what was involved.
 I was right.
 And it’s actually a really unique cooking method and it contains an ingredient I’d never encountered before.
 What a fun way to bring sausages to our dinner table!

 The cool cooking technique is a roux (a flour and oil mixture used to thicken soups and sauces) that you cook in a pot until it’s as dark as peanut butter.
+If you’ve never made a roux before, here’s more about it.
 This gives gumbo its distinctive gravy color and also a really nice nutty flavor.
 While that’s cooking, you slice and then cook up the sausages in a skillet.
-I went with Aidells® Cajun Style Andouille Sausages for this, very authentic.

 Then, here’s where the really cool thing comes in.
 You add an herb called filé.
 It’s the powdered leaves of the sassafras tree.
 It lends a distinctive flavor and thickens the liquid a little bit.
 I found the filé powder in the same Publix where I got the sausages.
 It was in the aisle with the herbs and spices.
 It was low down below the spices.
 I actually had trouble finding it but a nice staff member helped me out.
 (I adore the staff at my Publix.
 They are beyond friendly and helpful).